marcelioleal/java-intermediate-berlin-2019-winter-website/docs/lessons/07-oop-excercises-overloading.md

  Observe what will be the values of the attributes when using different constructors.

 ### Exercise 3
 You work for DHL and you have to drive a truck full of packets.
 Design the Truck into a java class then create the truck.
 Add specific truck attributes to the Truck class.

-### Exercise 4
-You need to load your truck with packets.
-Design the Packet class.
-The packet should know the details of the sender and be able to print them.
-Add 3 packets to your truck and print where you need to deliver them.

 ## Homework

 ### Homework 1

-xxx
+You are looking for a new apartment in Berlin.
+Create a class Address that will have the street, number, zipCode and city as attributes Create a constructor that have as parameters all the attributes of the Address.
+Create a class Apartment that will contain the following attributes: numberOfRooms, numberOfBathrooms, hasTerace, hasKeller, surface, isAvailable, address.
+The attributes hasTerrace, hasKeller and isAvailable are boolean values Create a constructor that have as parameters all the attributes of the apartment.
+Create a method that prints all the attributes of the appartment, including the address.
+In the main method of a different class create 3 apartments and print in the console the characteristics of the apartment

 ### Homework 2

-xxx
+Let's go back to our Robot exercise!

+There are three different types of robots: robots that can fly, robot that can run and robot that can swim.
+Each one of them can only do one activity: running, swimming or flying.
+Extend your Robot class to support them and make sure that they have a method to fly, run or swim a given distance.
+How can you approach the problem?
+Should all robots have a fly(int distance) method?